 Without the Thames, there would be no London.
 It's the City's lifeblood... bringing it prosperity, defence but also deadly disease.
 Over the centuries it has acted as a motorway, a burial ground, a frozen playground, and the setting for some of the country's finest buildings.

-The guided walk will begin outside the City Information Centre (opposite St. Paul's Cathedral), and take to see some of the best river buildings nearby.
-You'll look at the re-constructed Globe Theatre (a replica of Shakespeare's Elizabethan playhouse), the re-purposed Tate Modern (an old power station on Bankside), and Norman Foster's Millennium Bridge (where young couples snap padlocks to signify their love).
+This guided walk will begin outside the City Information Centre (opposite St. Paul's Cathedral) and take you to see some of the best buildings nearby.
+You'll look at the re-constructed Globe Theatre (a replica of Shakespeare's Elizabethan playhouse), the re-purposed Tate Modern art gallery (an old power station on Bankside), and Norman Foster's new Millennium Bridge (where young couples snap padlocks to signify their love).
 You'll also see famous landmarks like The Shard and Tower Bridge.

-If you like the sound of this river walk, then how about something even better... an open-top boat from Big Ben to Greenwich?
+If you like the sound of this river walk then how about seeing even more of the river on an open-top boat?
 There are two boat companies that Craig recommends: City Cruises and TRS (Thames River Services).
 You can read Craig's review of City Cruises and his TRS review on his blog before you go (TRS is slightly better, because the boats are usually a lot less busy).